geostyler/geostyler/README.md

 [![Discord Banner 2](https://discordapp.com/api/guilds/1016992288028762132/widget.png?style=banner2)](https://discord.gg/yrXHDpcFcB)

-## :rocket: GeoStyler Code Sprint 2024

-We are happy to announce the third GeoStyler Code Sprint from **17.-21.06.2024** in Paris.
-Be part of it!
-More infos on https://geostyler.org/.

 ## 📆 Monthly meetings

 On the first tuesday of every month, there is a video meeting on the [GeoStyler Discord](https://discord.gg/yrXHDpcFcB) at 2pm CET.
 The meeting is for all contributors, users or other people interested in GeoStyler.